Can you think of a major business without a logo? Bet you can’t!

 - Money-Back Guarantee – As part of your contest set-up, you can select the option for a 60 day money-back guarantee.
 This may result in receiving fewer submissions (as designers are more hesitant), but it is a fantastic option to establish peace-of-mind for first-time users of the platform.

-- Fast Results – Within hours of your design contest launch, you will begin receiving design submissions.
+- Fast Results – Within hours of your order, you will begin receiving design submissions.
 Depending on your own pace of moving through the stages, you can have your finalized design in under a week.
 My entire process took six days!

-- Multiple Services – While I am focusing on the initial logo design with this tutorial, 99designs offers a large selection of services from business cards to website design – packaging design too!
+- Multiple Services – While I am focusing on logos with this tutorial, 99designs offers a large selection of design services from postcards to website design – packaging design too!
 Since you will be working within one design palette (and possibly with the same designer(s), you can see more time and money savings using these services.

-- Ongoing Collaboration – If you run a design contest for your initial work and love your final designer, you can continue to grow the relationship over future projects!
+- Ongoing Collaboration – If you use a contest for your initial work and love your final designer, you can continue to grow the relationship over future projects!

 - Design Brief Creation – Completing the design brief process takes committed time and thought.
 While 99designs makes the procedure as fun and intuitive as possible, it is still only effective if you are proactive.
 You may not know how to create a design, but you have to make decisions along the way to craft the best end result.
 If you’re not sure whether or not design brief creation is in your wheelhouse, I suggest contacting the helpful customer service at 99designs or reading some insightful articles on their blog: The Creative Edge.